-Non-medical prescribing (NMP) is the term used to describe any prescribing completed by a healthcare professional other than a doctor or dentist.
+Independent Prescribing is the term used to describe any prescribing completed by a healthcare professional other than a doctor or dentist.

-What are the benefits to non-medical prescribing?
+What are the benefits to Independent Prescribing funding?

 -Independent and supplementary prescribers